Facebook expands its local news prioritization efforts globally

 “Local news helps people connect to their communities about the issues that are closest to home,” Facebook said in a blog post.
 “Now, people around the world will see more news on Facebook from local sources covering their current city and other cities they may care about.”

-The algorithm isn’t completely cut-and-dry — much of it will depend on Pages that you follow and the degree to which your friends share certain stories.
+The algorithm isn’t completely cut and dried — much of it will depend on Pages that you follow and the degree to which your friends share certain stories.
 But essentially, Facebook identifies local publishers based on links that are clicked specifically by people in a “tight” geographic region, and if you’re based in that region, you will be more likely to see those stories higher up in your news feed moving forward.

-A focus on local news represents part of Facebook’s bigger push to focus on quality in people’s news feed, and it has previously revealed it would prioritize informative and trustworthy news sources too.
+A focus on local news represents part of Facebook’s bigger push to emphasize quality in people’s news feed, and it has previously revealed it will prioritize informative and trustworthy news sources.